forflo/dystruct/README.md

     dstru_finalize(ds1) == 0;

 ds1 contains a member named "buffer", which is just a memory field.
-This field now contains the exact same as the initialized structure s in our first example including both padding byte sections.
+This field now contains the exact same data as the initialized structure s in our first example, including both padding byte sections.

 Configuration
 -------------